awkale/user-story-best-practice/README.md

   > “Stories are deliberately not fleshed out in detail until they are ready to be developed, you only need enough understanding to allow prioritization with other stories.” - Kent Beck

-* User story dos and don’ts

-  * A good user story will follow the INVEST mnemonic.
+  * A well-formed user story will follow the INVEST mnemonic.
     * I – Independent
       * Stories are easiest to work with if they are independent.
 That is, we'd like them to not overlap in concept, and we'd like to be able to schedule and implement them in any order.
     * N – Negotiable